Hey Sinamika: Music

 The songs of the film is composed by Govind Vasantha.

+All tracks are written by Madhan Karky.

 Release

 Hey Sinamika was released in theatres on 3 March 2022.
-The film was originally planned to release on 12 February 2021 as Valentine's Day special, but was postponed due to ongoing Covid-19 Pandemic in India.
+The film was originally planned to release on 12 February 2021 as Valentine's Day special, but was postponed due to ongoing COVID-19 Pandemic in India.
 The film was then scheduled to be released in July 2021 but was again delayed.
 The film was scheduled to release in December 2021 but was again postponed.
 Then the film was scheduled to release on 25 February 2022, but again got postponed for the same reason.

-The film opened to positive reviews, and it couldn't perform up to the mark.
+The film opened to positive reviews, but it couldn't perform up to the mark.
 The film released on 31 March 2022 on Netflix and JioCinema.

+Related

 Reception

 Hey Sinamika was released in theatres on 3 March 2022.
-M Suganth critic from Times of india gave 3 out of 5 stars and noted that " Hey Sinamika works better as a comedy than as a drama"The Hindu critic gave a mixture of reviews and said that " Dulquer Salmaan and Aditi Rao Hydari salvage this messy love triangle".A critic from Indian Express gave 2 stars out of 5 stars.
+M Suganth, critic from Times of India gave 3 out of 5 stars and noted that "Hey Sinamika works better as a comedy than as a drama".
+The Hindu critic gave a mixed review, saying, "Dulquer Salmaan and Aditi Rao Hydari salvage this messy love triangle".
+A critic from Indian Express rated the movie 2 stars out of 5.

-However, Pinkvilla critic noted that " On the whole, Hey Sinamika is a one time watch this weekend and it has some romantic scenes between the couple to pep up your weekend.
-Dulquer, Aditi and Kajal are definitely a spark on the screen."

-Sudhir Srinivasan from Cinema Express gave 3 out of 5 stars and said that "Invested performances lift this interesting, but flawed romance"Hindustan Times critic noted that "Hey Sinamika needed to be a breezy romantic comedy but what it ends up becoming is a problematic love triangle."
-P Ayyappadas critic from Onmanorama said that "One of those films you really need to watch with your family.
+Sudhir Srinivasan from Cinema Express gave 3 out of 5 stars and said, "Invested performances lift this interesting, but flawed romance".
+Hindustan Times critic noted, "Hey Sinamika needed to be a breezy romantic comedy but what it ends up becoming is a problematic love triangle."
+P Ayyappadas from Onmanorama opined, "One of those films you really need to watch with your family."